numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 - ``stable`` keyword for ``sort`` and ``argsort`` (overlaps with ``kind``)

-The ``correction`` name is for clarity ("delta degrees of freedom" is not easy to understand) and ``stable`` is complementary to ``kind``, allowing a library to reserve the right to change/improve the stable and unstable sorting algorithms.
+The ``correction`` name is for clarity ("delta degrees of freedom" is not easy to understand). ``stable`` is complementary to ``kind``, which already has ``'stable'`` as an option (a separate keyword may be more discoverable though and hence nice to have anyway), allowing a library to reserve the right to change/improve the stable and unstable sorting algorithms.

 New ``unique_*`` functions